Yasmani Grandal Player Props: White Sox vs. Guardians

 Yasmani Grandal At The Plate

-- Grandal has driven in a run in 20 games this season (24.1%), including eight games with more than one RBI (9.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Grandal has picked up an RBI in 23.8% of his games this year, with two or more RBI in 9.5% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.